NHSDigital/nhsuk-frontend-jinja/nhsuk_frontend_jinja/templates/components/warning-callout/README.md

 </div>
 ```

-#### Nunjucks macro
+#### Jinja macro

-If you’re using Nunjucks macros in production be aware that using `html` arguments, or ones ending with `html` can be a [security risk](https://en.wikipedia.org/wiki/Cross-site_scripting).
+If you’re using Jinja macros in production be aware that using `html` arguments, or ones ending with `html` can be a [security risk](https://en.wikipedia.org/wiki/Cross-site_scripting).
 More about it in the [Nunjucks documentation](https://mozilla.github.io/nunjucks/api.html#user-defined-templates-warning).

 ```html
 {% from 'components/warning-callout/macro.njk' import warningCallout %}